 The period between an accepted offer and the first day of work is one of the most overlooked stages in the hiring process.
 Top candidates who accept your offer are still receiving calls from other organizations.
 If your onboarding starts on day one with paperwork and a tour, you are leaving them in a decision window with no reinforcement that they made the right choice.

-A strong pre-boarding experience — a personal note from the hiring manager, an introduction to the team, a clear agenda for the first two weeks — signals that the organization they chose is intentional and well-run.
-That matters more than most leaders realize.
+A strong pre-boarding experience — a personal note from the hiring manager, an introduction to the team, a clear agenda for the first two weeks — signals that the organization they chose is intentional and well run.
+That impression matters more than most leaders realize.

 Why You Are Not Hiring Top Talent Is a Systemic Problem